Trinity College, Toronto: On Hoskin Avenue

 When Trinity College moved to its present site on Hoskin Avenue in 1925, there was no space for student residences.
 Not only had the financial pressure of the War delayed construction of the building, it also necessitated a significant scaling back of the design.
-While the College originally planned for a campus with two quadrangles, a chapel, and a convocation hall, finances only permitted the construction of the south wing by 1925.
-The building had no residence space, and so the College rented separate buildings on St. George Street for the male and female students.
+While the college originally planned for a campus with two quadrangles, a chapel, and a convocation hall, finances only permitted the construction of the south wing by 1925.
+The building had no residence space, and so the college rented separate buildings on St. George Street for the male and female students.
 An increasingly large proportion of students chose not to stay on College residence, and the student culture began slowly to be influenced by the larger University.

 To counteract the perceived diluting influence of the University of Toronto on Trinity culture, concerned students insisted on wearing College gowns and blazers around campus to classes.
 In 1949, some students proposed a ban on freshmen joining fraternities, but this was defeated on grounds of impeding on individualism.
 Trinity engaged in rivalries with nearby Colleges, starting with a series of violent raids from University College in the 1920s.
 Across the 1950s, Trinity entered into a fierce, yet good-natured rivalry with its immediate neighbour (and competing Anglican divinity school) Wycliffe College.
 This rivalry included reciprocal raids between the colleges, thefts of college artifacts, and one instance in November 1953 when Wycliffe students filled up Trinity's entryway with bricks from the under-construction chapel.

 In 1937, construction began on the new St. Hilda's building, located on the east side of Devonshire Place, a short walk from the main Trinity building.
 Construction was swift, and female students moved in the next year.
 St. Hilda's Cartwright Hall became the primary stage for dramatics at Trinity for the subsequent four decades.
-In 1941, the College added an east wing, allowing male students to move out of the temporary accommodations on St. George and onto the College grounds.
-The same year, the College added a west wing, complete with the Strachan Dining Hall and the Junior Common Room.
+In 1941, the college added an east wing, allowing male students to move out of the temporary accommodations on St. George and onto the college grounds.
+The same year, the college added a west wing, complete with the Strachan Dining Hall and the Junior Common Room.
 This substantial expansion was funded by donations from Gerald Larkin of the Salada Tea Company.
 After the War, Larkin also funded the construction of the Trinity College chapel in 1953.
-Previously, the college had used Seeley Hall over the front entrance - originally intended as the library - as the chapel.
+Previously, the college had used Seeley Hall, located over the front entrance and originally intended as the library, as the chapel.